Fullyverified/PathTracer_Java/README.md

 Unfortunately along the way I forgot about the ASCII part.
 Global Illuminiation and Bounding Volume Heirarchys (BVH) are now implemented!

-BVH is approximately a speed of:
+BVH is approximately a speed up of:
 1. Primary Rays: ~22 times faster
 2. Secondary Rays: 2 times faster
 - Strongly depends on the ray step size (precision) and distance between objects.
 For bigger scene it could easily be 20 or 40 times faster.